risb0r/Arris-CM8200-to-InfluxDB/README.ROUTER.SETUP.GUIDES.md

 commit
 save
 ```
-Once this has been completed, committed and saved the following command should return something very similar to the below. (if your WAN is not eth0 then please change accordingly.
+Once this has been completed, committed and saved the following command should return something very similar to the below. (if your WAN is not eth0 then please change accordingly)
 ```
 @Edge:~# arp -a | grep eth0
 ?
 (192.168.0.1) at xx:xx:xx:xx:xx:xx [ether] on peth0